thvdveld/smoltcp-rpl-docs/src/using_smoltcp.md

 If a packet is processed by the stack, the readiness of sockets might have changed.
 Therefore, it is possible that the stack needs to be polled multiple times.
 The [`poll_delay`](https://docs.rs/smoltcp/latest/smoltcp/iface/struct.Interface.html#method.poll_delay) function returns an _advisory wait_ time for calling `poll` the next time.
-Calling `poll` before that time is only wasting energy, but is not harmful for the stack, but might be when `poll` is called after that duration.
+Calling `poll` before that time is only wasting energy, but is not harmful for the stack.
+Calling `poll` after that duration might be harmful for the stack.

 ```rust
 loop {